 The AWHC business case builds on previous work by Waka Kotahi exploring the feasibility of a tunnel crossing, as well as work AT undertook into developing the North Shore Rapid Transit network.
-There is still substantial further investigation required to confirm the need, timing, function and form of any additional crossings, before a final decision is made.

 The findings of this business case phase will inform and help guide future planning work to provide more clarity about potential future connections.
 Although details are not yet confirmed, the long-term solutions being investigated would likely be New Zealand’s biggest transport investment, costing billions of dollars and would be expected to take more than 15 years of design and construction work.
 This mid-2030s completion date is consistent with Auckland Transport Alignment Project (ATAP) recommendations, although upgrades to the busway will in the meantime to help keep up with growing patronage.